Australia 2022 FIFA World Cup bid: Submitted bid venues

-The following are the 12 venues that were submitted to FIFA on 14 May 2010 as part of the FFA's bid to host the 2022 FIFA World Cup:
+The following are the 12 venues that were submitted to FIFA on 14 May 2010 as part of FFA's bid to host the 2022 FIFA World Cup:

 Rejected bid venues

-The following is a list of stadiums that were considered at one time as part of the FFA's bid to host the 2022 FIFA World Cup, but did not make the final cut:
+The following is a list of stadiums that were considered at one time as part of FFA's bid to host the 2022 FIFA World Cup, but did not make the final cut:

 Ground sharing issues

-Of the Australian stadiums that meet FIFA's seating criteria, none are primary association football venues.
-They are predominantly cricket, Australian rules football and rugby league playing venues.
+Of the Australian stadiums that met FIFA's seating criteria, none were primary association football venues.
+They were predominantly cricket, Australian rules football and rugby league playing venues.
 At the proposed time of the World Cup during the northern hemisphere summer, these facilities are normally in regular season use by Australian rules football and the rugby codes.
 Former England international, Peter Withe, now living in Australia, observed that "... there are some great stadiums in Australia but a lot of them are Aussie rules arenas.
 These are not great for the round ball."

-The need for all World Cup stadia to be used only for World Cup games prior to and during the World Cup caused controversy with the Australian Football League, and National Rugby League, who claim that loss of access to almost all their major venues for eight weeks would severely disrupt their seasons and even impact the viability of their clubs.
+The need for all World Cup stadia to be used only for World Cup games prior to and during the World Cup caused controversy with the Australian Football League, and National Rugby League, who claimed that loss of access to almost all their major venues for eight weeks would severely disrupt their seasons and impact the financial viability of their clubs.
 The AFL advised it would not give up Docklands Stadium in Melbourne, and the management of Docklands Stadium (which includes the AFL as part owners of the venue) ruled out use of the stadium for the bid.
-The use of these shared venues remains the only option for the bid, with the Australian authorities unwilling to invest massive amounts of money in new association football-only stadia.
-The development of Kardinia Park (Skilled Stadium) in Geelong has been proposed to replace the loss of Docklands Stadium in the FFA bid, following the World Cup the stadium would be reconfigured to a larger oval for AFL use.
-Compensation claims for the disrupted seasons of the local codes may run into several hundred million dollars.
-The AFL and NRL and possibly also the Australian Rugby Union (ARU) will lobby for equity from government.
+The use of shared venues remained the only option for the bid, with the Australian authorities unwilling to invest massive amounts of money in new association football-only stadia.
+The development of Kardinia Park in Geelong was proposed to replace the loss of Docklands Stadium in the bid, and the stadium would have been reconfigured to a larger oval for AFL use following the World Cup.
+Compensation claims for the disrupted seasons of the local codes could have exceeded several hundred million dollars.

-The AFL, NRL and FFA announced it had signed a Memorandum of Understanding on 9 May 2010, guaranteeing the AFL and NRL seasons will continue, should the bid be successful, and compensation for the other football codes may be awarded as a result of any disruptions caused by hosting the World Cup.
+The AFL, NRL and FFA signed a Memorandum of Understanding on 9 May 2010, guaranteeing the AFL and NRL seasons would have continued if the bid succeeded.
+Compensation for the other football codes may have been awarded.

 The seasons for Australia's football codes are as follows: